google/zetasql/docs/data-manipulation-language.md

 VALUES (5, "inactive");
 ```

-Notice that if the row does not exist, the previous statement inserts a new row
+Notice that if the row doesn't exist, the previous statement inserts a new row
 with values in the specified fields, and all other values set to their
 corresponding defaults.

-When you use the `UPDATE` keyword, any column that you do not specify remains
+When you use the `UPDATE` keyword, any column that you don't specify remains
 unchanged.

 ### `INSERT` and `ASSERT_ROWS_MODIFIED`